xorblo-doitus/BBCodeEdit/addons/bbcode_edit/README.md

 # Showcase

-Completion for formatting tags, with some special completions implemented for specifi tags:
+Completion for formatting tags, with some special completions implemented for specific tags:

 ![Advanced completion for color tag](/addons/bbcode_edit/.assets_for_readme/color_completion.gif)